-- Case study: (ex: @How I Increased Organic Traffic by 17% in 30 days – a case study )Readers like to hear about personal experiences and happening, than that of theoretical explanations.
+- Case study: (ex: @How I Increased Organic Traffic by 17% in 30 days – a case study )Readers like to hear more about personal experiences and happenings, than theoretical explanations.

 - Personal stories: The humanistic approach in blog posts works great.

 - Content curation: Summing up all the rocking content in your niche, along with some added flavor.